Dresden, 2 – 6 June 2025

 AI, Design Thinking and Regulatory Oversight in Women’s Health

-Exploring how design thinking and AI can revolutionize women’s health through user-centered solutions.
-This theme focuses on the development of devices, apps, and biomarkers, addressing algorithmic bias and regulatory concerns while emphasizing personalized care and improved patient experiences.
+By exploring how AI and design thinking can enhance women’s health through user-centered solutions, this theme addresses the development of products that prioritize privacy, safety, and inclusivity while emphasizing personalized care and improved patient experiences.

 Confirmed Speakers